narrowband IoT (NB-IoT)

 NB-IoT can be used for the following applications:

 - Smart metering.
 NB‑IoT works well for monitoring water and gas meters via regular and small data transmissions.
-Network coverage is a major problem in rolling out smart metering as meters are often installed in difficult locations, such as deep underground, in cellars or in remote rural areas.
-NB‑IoT coverage and penetration are able to address this issue.
+Network coverage is a major problem in rolling out smart metering, as meters are often installed deep underground, in cellars or in remote rural areas.
+NB‑IoT coverage and penetration can address this issue.

 - Smart cities.
-NB‑IoT can help local governments control street lighting, determine when trash bins must be emptied, identify free parking spaces, monitor environmental conditions and survey road conditions.
+Through smart city deployments, NB‑IoT can help local governments control street lighting, determine when trash bins must be emptied, identify free parking spaces, monitor environmental conditions and survey road conditions.

 - Smart buildings.
-NB‑IoT connected sensors can send alerts to facilities managers regarding building maintenance issues.
-There are also indoor temperature monitoring systems that are based on NB-IoT sensors.
+NB‑IoT-connected sensors can send alerts to facilities managers regarding building maintenance issues.
+They can also be used for indoor temperature monitoring systems.
 NB‑IoT can serve to back up a building's broadband connection.

 - Tracking.
 NB‑IoT provides a secure, inexpensive way to track people, animals and assets when continuous tracking isn't necessary.
-NB-IoT is good for tracking objects that may not be moving all the time.
+NB-IoT is good for tracking objects that aren't moving all the time.

 NB-IoT vs. Cat-M1

-The two major technologies that support massive IoT deployments are NB-IoT and Cat-M1.
-While NB-IoT and Cat-M1 are both 3GPP standardized technologies, they address different types of use cases based on the strengths of their capabilities.
+NB-IoT and Category M1 (Cat-M1) are the two major technologies that support massive IoT deployments.
+While these are both 3GPP standardized technologies, they address different types of use cases based on the strengths of their capabilities.

-NB-IoT supports ultra-low complexity devices with very narrow bandwidth, 200 kHz.
-Because of its narrow bandwidth, the data rate peaks at around 250 kilobits per second (kbps).
+NB-IoT supports ultra-low complexity devices with a narrow bandwidth of 200 kHz.
+Because of its narrow bandwidth, the data rate peaks at about 250 kilobits per second (Kbps).

-Cat-M1, on the other hand, operates at 1.4 MHz bandwidth with higher device complexity and at a greater cost than NB-IoT.
-With the wider bandwidth, Cat-M1 can achieve lower latency, greater data rates (up to 1 megabit per second) and more accurate device positioning capabilities.
+Cat-M1, on the other hand, operates at 1.4 megahertz (MHz) bandwidth with higher device complexity and at a greater cost than NB-IoT.
+However, with the wider bandwidth, Cat-M1 can achieve lower latency, data rates up to 1 megabit per second (Mbps) and more accurate device positioning capabilities.

 NB-IoT vs. LTE-M

-LTE-M is 5G technology that supports simplified device complexity, low device power consumption, massive connection density and low latency.
+LTE-M supports simplified device complexity, low device power consumption, massive connection density and low latency.
 LTE-M also provides extended coverage and enables the reuse of the LTE installed base.

-As NB-IoT is very flexible, it can operate in 2G, 3G and 4G band and it removes the need for a gateway, which ultimately saves money.
+As NB-IoT is very flexible, it can operate in 2G, 3G, 4G and 5G bands, and it removes the need for a gateway which ultimately saves money.

-NB-IoT offers improved indoor coverage, supports massive numbers of low throughput devices, low delay sensitivity, low device power consumption, optimized network architecture and is very cost effective.
+NB-IoT offers improved indoor coverage, supports massive numbers of low throughput devices, low delay sensitivity, low device power consumption, optimized network architecture and is cost-effective.

 NB-IoT vs. LoRa

-LoRa, which is used as a wide area network (WAN) technology, is a noncellular modulation technology for LoRaWAN, the standard protocol for WAN communications.
+Long Range (LoRa), which is used as a WAN technology, is a noncellular modulation technology for LoRaWAN, the standard protocol for WAN communications.

 LoRa is a modulation technology for LoRaWAN, an LPWAN specification intended for long-range communications.
 LoRa and NB-IoT both operate within LPWAN technology.

-Although NB-IoT and LoRa are both low-power wide area network technologies created for low-power devices, NB-IoT has a lower latency compared to LoRa because of the higher device output power, which can offer higher data rates.
+Although NB-IoT and LoRa are both LPWAN technologies created for low-power devices, NB-IoT has a lower latency compared to LoRa because of the higher device output power, which can offer higher data rates.

 NB-IoT operates in the licensed spectrum.
-However, it can be deployed in-band within a normal LTE carrier or stand-alone for deployments in dedicated spectrum.
-Because the channel width is very small, it allows the NB-IoT signal to bury inside a larger LTE channel, replace a GSM channel or exist in the guard channels of regular LTE signals.
+However, it can be deployed in-band within a normal LTE carrier or standalone for deployments in a dedicated spectrum.
+Because the channel width is small, it allows the NB-IoT signal to bury itself inside a larger LTE channel, replace a GSM channel or exist in the guard channels of regular LTE signals.

 Barriers to NB-IoT becoming a norm